sdbeng/databootcamp/README.md

 # databootcamp

-import the excange api as flat csv file
+import the exchange api as flat csv file